AUAP/AP2018/class10/class10.md

 **Cultural perspective (p.
 15-16, 47)**:
 - Algorithms performs many other kinds of cultural work (e.g suggesting potential mates, books and booking vocations)
 - Algorithms function as culture machines
-- By learning to interpret the container, the inputs and outputs, the seams of implementation, we can begin to develop a way of reading algorithms as culture machines taht operate in the gap between code and culture.
+- By learning to interpret the container, the inputs and outputs, the seams of implementation, we can begin to develop a way of reading algorithms as culture machines that operate in the gap between code and culture.
 - The most important aspect of an algorithmic system is not the surface material it presents to the world at any particular moment [...] but rather the system of rules and agents that constantly generate and manipulate that surface material.

 #### Flow Chart?